Liqing-Li/Personal-Website/content/home/working paper.md

 Li, L. "Environmental Goods Provision and Gentrification: Evidence from MillionTreesNYC" (R&R at Journal of Environmental Economics and Management)

-Li, L., Ando, A. "Early Life Experience and Willingness To Pay for Conservation” (R&R at Land Economics )

 Doremus,J, Li, L., Jones, D. "Locked down but load the feeder: Covid-related surge in global wild bird feeding" (R&R)

 Li, L., Ando, A., "The impact of the Conservation Reserve Program on local employment."